 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2187 is a semester module in German or English language at Master’s level which is offered in summer semester.
+PH2187 is a semester module in English language at Master’s level which is offered in summer semester.